Azusain/MyBlog/docs/README.md

 ## GitHub Pages Deployment

-The blog is automatically deployed to GitHub Pages when changes are pushed to the `blog_0.2.0` branch.
+The blog is automatically deployed to GitHub Pages when changes are pushed to the `main` branch.

 ### Access